-Outstanding interest-bearing debt increased to Ushs 557 billion in 2019 from Ushs 529 billion in 2018.
-The Company accessed Ushs 197 billion (US\$ 50m) as part of a term facility of US\$ 70 million that was concluded during the year.
-The Company also effected Debt repayments of Ushs 232 billion (2018: Ushs 260 billion) in settlement of the term facility with Standard Chartered Bank, Stanbic Bank Uganda Limited, International Finance Corporation (IFC) and a short-term revolving facility with dfcu Bank Limited.
+Outstanding interest-bearing debt reduced to Ushs 517 billion in 2020 from Ushs 557 billion in 2019.
+The Company utilized the final drawdown and accessed Ushs 71 billion as part of a term facility of USD 70 million that was concluded in 2019.
+The Company repaid Ushs 110 billion (2019: Ushs 232 billion) in settlement of the short and long term facilities.

-Our Debt to Equity ratio is 1.35 which is well within our loan covenant ratio of 2.5.
-The Company's debt to asset ratio remains sufficient at 37.7% compared to an industry average of 40%.

-We complied with all financing covenants.
+Our Debt-to-Equity ratio is 0.6 which is well within our loan covenant ratio of 2.5.
+We were compliant with all borrowing covenants during the financial year.

-Cash flows analysis
+Analysis of Cash flows

-During the year under review, the company generated Ushs 194 billion from operating activities compared to Ushs 395 billion of 2018.
-The cash generated was used to fund some of the capital investments, dividends and financing obligations.
+During the year under review, the Company generated Ushs 277 billion (2019: Ushs 194 billion) from operating activities.
+The cash generated was used to fund some of the capital investments, dividends, and financing obligations.